exokitxr/exokit/README.md

-# Exokit: Javascript web site emulator
+# Exokit: Javascript web browser for the post-screen world

-Or, run a web site as a program.

-**Exokit** is an HTML5 web browser, as a node.js module.
-Think JSDOM, except for running web sites instead of parsing DOM.
-Chromium, except 300kb.
-Electron, except instant run.
-Or, a video game emulator that runs web sites.

 ```
 exokit https://example.com
 ```

+**Exokit** is a full HTML5 web browser, written as a node.js module.
+It lets you run a web site as a program.
+It can do everything a browser can do -- _except render HTML_.

+#### What?
+Isn't that useless?

-The catch is that Exokit cannot render HTML, but it _can_ draw Canvas and WebGL -- native, fast -- as well as take keyboard/mouse/mixed reality input with the regular APIs.
+Exokit can't render HTML, but it _can_ draw Canvas and WebGL -- natively, and fast -- as well as take keyboard/mouse/mixed reality input with the regular APIs.
+It's a browser for the post-(2D) world.

+Think JSDOM, except it _runs_ the DOM in a `window`.
+Or think Electron, except 300k and runs instantly.
+Or, think an emulator for running web sites.

 The multipmedia parts (e.g. WebGL) are pluggable native modules.
 Everything else is Javascript.
 It's pretty easy to experiment and add new Web APIs.

-A site is a program and `Exokit` runs web sites as programs.
+Exokit runs on Android/iOS, as well as Windows, Linux, and macOS.

 Examples are illustrative.